vegapunkrecords/bellabeat-case-study/README.md

 This repository holds all the files in my Bellabeat Case Study.
 You will find the raw data, R file, changelog and Markdown documents related to this project.

 - fitabase-data (zip file that contains all the .csv files I used for my data analysis - raw data)
-- bellabeat-changelog (notes for data cleaning and revisions)
+- bellabeat-changelog.txt (notes for data cleaning and revisions)
 - bellabeat-case-study.R (codes and notes for data cleaning and analysis)
 - bellabeat-case-study.Rmd (R Markdown document detailing case study process, results and recommendations)
 - bellabeat-case-study.pdf (PDF document detailing case study process, results and recommendations)